-At the October Country Inn (check us out), one of our most requested recipes is for our eggplant parmesan.
+At the October Country Inn, one of our most requested recipes is for our eggplant parmesan.
 The way we prepare the eggplant–baking instead of breading and frying –makes for a quite different result.
 People who don’t like eggplant often love this dish.

 This dish consists of two basic operations: making the tomato sauce, and baking the eggplant.